uk-gov-mirror/osgeouk.website/foss4guk2025/logo-contest/index.md

 ### What’s in it for you?

 Bragging rights, of course!
-Your logo will represent FOSS4G:UK 2025 across digital and print platforms, conference swag, and beyond.
+Your logo will represent FOSS4G:UK 2025 across digital and print platforms, conference t-shirts, and beyond.
 Plus, you'll gain the admiration of mappers, coders, and geospatial enthusiasts from all around UK.

 ## Important Details